Skip to content

 • a legal right in property, for example, giving someone your car or house.

 The English courts have taken a broad view as to what constitutes consideration.
 In one case, the court even went so far as to say that a peppercorn could be valid consideration.
-Because of this, the requirements of consideration where you give a benefit to the other person are usually easy to satisfy.
+Because of this, the requirements of consideration where you give a benefit to the other person are easy to satisfy.

 • work with a certain employer;